I’m Emily Campbell and this is the story of Pemberton Qwilts.

 In my twenties I was a pattern maker for the fashion designer Jean Muir, and an accomplished dress and costume maker.
 So I knew how to sew, but my quilts are really driven by the visual principles I learned in my later training and practice as a graphic designer at Yale School of Art and Pentagram in New York.

-When I look at traditional patchwork, I marvel at the geometric phenomena that (mostly) women down the centuries discovered on their laps and at their fingertips – by cutting and combining and rotating shapes; or simply by stitching pieces of cloth right sides together and opening them to create a new shape that straddles a seam.
+When I look at traditional patchwork, I marvel at the geometric phenomena that women down the centuries discovered on their laps and at their fingertips – by cutting and combining and rotating shapes; or simply by stitching pieces of cloth right sides together and opening them to create a new shape that straddles a seam.

 In 2012 a quilt made from old denim and canvas work clothes in an exhibition about Gees Bend (the famed quilting community in Alabama) prompted me to up-cycle the family’s old jeans into my first patchwork quilt.
 I studied rhythm, rule and variation in Anni Albers’s pattern drawings.
 I looked at Gustav Kilmt, Victor Pasmore and Ellsworth Kelly for inspiration, and many more artists besides.
 I interpreted traditional patchwork geometry but, on the whole and for the time being, dispensed with the floral prints.